C.U.R.E. Clinics - Honduras

 About the Program Cost

 You will have the opportunity to arrange your own international airfare to and from Honduras.
+International airfare, visa fees and vaccinations are NOT included in the Program Cost.
 The team leader will meet you in the baggage claim area, and from there you will travel together to your accommodations.
 Find suggested flight itineraries here.

 Sample Trip Itinerary

 Day 2: Meet your hosts from Fundesur!
 Travel to Choluteca, get settled in your home for the next four nights, sort medical supplies and get ready for 4 days of clinics!
 It's not a vacation, but you'll be feeling the tropical vibes this close to the ocean.

 Day 3: Wake up, eat a tasty local breakfast and head to your first day of clinics.
 We'll set up in a local school.
 Enjoy your day serving the underserved and being supported by the community.

 Day 4: Congratulations on your first day of clinics!
 Now that you know how to set up in a local school, we'll move to a new community and school and do it all again!
 You won't soon tire of the abundance of gratitude given by your patients.